christag/passwordpub/README.md

 ### Prerequisites

 Python3 is required.
-Flask and pyyaml are required Python modules that can be from the included requirements file installed using pip.
+Required modules can be found in the [requirements](requirements) file and can be installed by running:

 ```
 python -m pip install -r requirements